wsouto/electrs-docker/README.md

 There is also a file `run.sh` containing the command.

-To push the image to the register so docker-compose can use it:
+To push the image to the registry:

 ```shell
 docker push <your-docker-hub-user>/electrs:<tag>